Btsan/284-Labs-1-3/README.md

 # 284-Labs-1-3
-training a single layer perceptron model on sparse data.
+Training a single layer perceptron model on sparse data.

 ###